James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 some drawbacks of this SSH FS plugin is that it cannot use the plugins from remote machine, also having issue whe jumping to remote files from terminal output. to run code-insider instead of code-oss, maybe we could spin up the official ssh connector, which can only be automated by publickey authentication.

-## syncing, updating and viewing using watchdog and sshfs(deprecated since it will take forever to access that)
+## syncing, updating and viewing using watchdog and sshfs(deprecated since it shares connection with vscode remote and maybe slower than rclone serve webdav?)

 to make sure the changes are updated regularly, we need a filesystem watchdog on kali, which will trigger the action of syncing, utilizing inotify. shall that be adopted on macos? maybe. but my extra editors can be vim or nvim, so it is not so hard to predict. but if it can monitor the file read events, we don't need those legacy editor program hooks.